×

 How different credit score models deal with collections

 Lenders use four different credit scoring models to calculate your credit score.
-Two are versions of VantageScore, and two are versions of FICO Score.
+Two are versions of VantageScore, and two are versions of the FICO score.
 In all cases, paid medical debt will be removed from a credit report.

 Unpaid medical debt won’t show up on credit reports until one year after it’s due, giving you more time to pay it off without hurting your credit score.
 And all three credit bureaus will no longer include medical bill collection accounts with balances under $500 on credit reports.